 In fact, trust is formed on three levels of psychological activity:

 - Impulse – a situational unconscious reaction.

-Trust built on impulse is very unstable, it is quickly and easily built, but on no grounds.
-As an example, you can think of a massive sale, where you buy that cheap pair of shoes and later cannot tell what’s so special about them and probably will never visit that shop again.
+Trust built on impulse is very unstable; it is quickly and easily established, but without a solid foundation.
+For example, consider a massive sale where you buy a cheap pair of shoes, only to later question what was so special about them and probably never visit that shop again.

 - Experience (or objectification) – a situational conscious reaction.

 This trust is built as a result of a certain experience from the main level of interaction between a customer and a company.
 This is when a customer placed an order, had a pleasant experience with the staff or company and received a product within the expected timeframe.
 Based on this positive experience the buyer decides to order from that company again.

 The third level is a social formation of personality when trust is a decision based on a lifestyle concept.
 Some customers are more likely to be loyal and others to be more suspicious because of their nature and personality – meaning people need differentiating amounts of effort to form relationships full of trust.

 When building a strategy to improve the level of trust between a business owner and an employee, a merchant or a customer, one has to consider all 3 levels.
 Interaction on only 1 level can lead to unstable results.

 It should be taken into account that all decisions are built on personal experience and external factors at a certain moment of time.
 In other words, every person has a different level of openness based on their feelings of:

 It goes without saying that during the pandemic, levels of these basic feelings have significantly diminished.
 This makes building trust even more difficult.